jeremiahhaastrup/jeremiahhaastrup/README.md

 <details>
  <summary><h3>👨‍💻 Jeremiah's Coding Journey</h3></summary>

-I am a web developer and UX designer who embarked on a deliberate career transition into the dynamic realm of the Technology industry.
+I am a Front-End Engineer who embarked on a deliberate career transition into the dynamic realm of the Technology industry.
 After carefully weighing the potential outcomes and assessing my true passion, I made the resolute decision to tender my resignation, dedicating myself  wholeheartedly to the pursuit of knowledge and proficiency in complex programming languages.

 Having a background in scientific research, I deeply appreciate the significance of meticulous attention to detail.
 Whether I am  developing a website or designing UX/UI interfaces, I bring forth exceptional organizational skills and meticulous preparation to not only deliver a  user-oriented product, but also provide you with the assurance that your project is entrusted to capable hands.